commonsharp/SurvivalProject-Server/README.md

 * If you disconnect on the login screen, there will be an SQLException.
 * Death timer in big matches doesn't work.
 * When a player (I think the master) dies in symbol mode, his symbols disappear. o_o
+* Quests with multiple players isn't working well.
+Sometimes they work, sometimes they don't.

 # 09/04/2017
 * You can now sell cards.
 You don't gain any code/coins when doing so yet.